cybercongress/go-cyber/docs/cyberd.md

 - accessible
 - technology agnostic

 Web3 agents generate our knowledge graph.
-Web3 agents include itself to the knowledge graph by transacting only once.
-Thereby they prove the existence of private keys for content addresses of revealed public keys.
+Web3 agents includes itself in the knowledge graph by transacting only once.
+Thereby, they prove the existence of private keys for content addresses of revealed public keys.
 Using this basic proof mechanics consensus computer could have provable differentiation between subjects and objects in a knowledge graph.

 Our `cyber` implementation is based on [`cosmos-sdk`](https://github.com/cosmos/cosmos-sdk) identities and [`cidv0`](https://github.com/multiformats/cid#cidv0) content addresses.